 - In-class and out-of-class writing support for ENG 122 and 123, and writing support for other course assignments

 - Outstanding academic support from our professional advising team and peer advising team

 - Ability to participate and further develop skills related to college success, financial literacy, internship and career opportunities through workshops series during the academic year

-- Assistance in understanding financial aid process
+- Assistance in understanding the financial aid process

-We hope that CHE can be a home away from home for our CHE participants.
-A place where they can always come for answers to their questions, find resources to solving problems, or find a community that will celebrate their successes.
+We hope that CHE can be a home away from home for our CHE participants - a place where they can always come for answers to their questions, find resources to solving problems, or find a community that will celebrate their successes.